ancientbees/ecr-poster/README.md

 problems (mostly).
 The tool to do this is either [svg2pdf][4] or [svgconvert][5].
 You'll need to compile the tool yourself, ensuring that all dependencies are met.

+### Detecting rasterised content in PDF files

+Depending on what tool suite is used to generate a PDF file, it may opt to generate bitmaps/lossy versions of any vector graphics.
+This leads to bad visual scaling of the PDF.
+There are several ways of determining whether a PDF contains rasterised content or not.

+1. Visually check the PDF by zooming in and out of parts of the document to see if anything is pixelated or not.
+1. Search the PDF file for the `/image` token: `grep -c -i "/image" PDF-FILE.pdf`.
+1. Use a tool like `pdfimages` to list/extract any bitmaps from the PDF:
+   `pdfimages -list PDF-FILE.pdf`

 [0]: https://www.ctan.org/pkg/tikzposter "CTAN: TikZPoster LateX package"
 [1]: http://www.edinburgh-robotics.org/ "Edinburgh Centre for Robotics website"